xsaardo/Spotify-Lyrics-Overlay/README.md

 ```
 * Download [NW.js NORMAL](http://nwjs.io/)
 * Unzip the contents of the folder in the zip into the repo folder (nw.exe should be in the same directory as package.json)
+* If the above setup is done correctly /Spotify-Lyrics-Overlay-master should also contain a node_modules folder and nw.exe
 * Run nw.exe